Kei Koizumi

-Kei Koizumi (小泉 慶, Koizumi Kei) is a Japanese footballer who plays as a defensive midfielder or right back for club FC Tokyo.
+Kei Koizumi (小泉 慶, Koizumi Kei) is a Japanese footballer who plays as a defensive midfielder or right back for club Shimizu S-Pulse.

 Career

 Koizumi started his career as a junior player with Yokohama F. Marinos, but the club did not promote him to their Under-18 team.
 He entered Ryutsu Keizai University Kashiwa High School and started playing for the school.
 He subsequently became a regular in the school team that won the Prince Takamado Cup in 2013.

 In 2014, Koizumi joined J. League Division 1 club Albirex Niigata and has added some versatility to the Albirex squad.
 His ability to play in a number of positions across defence and midfield made him an attractive proposition and boss Masaaki Yanagishita was delighted to be able to prise him away from The Big Swan Stadium.